Surfaces containing two circles through each point: Conclusions and open problems

-\begin{proof}[Proof of Theorem~\ref{mainthm}] First assume that the two circular arcs drawn through each point of the surface are cospheric.
-Then the surface has form~(D) by \cite[Theorem~20 in p.~296]{coolidge:1916} or \cite[Theorem~3.5]{NS11}.
-Also, if there is an open subset of the surface such that through each point of the subset one can draw infinitely many pairwise transversal circular arcs contained in the surface then the surface has form~(D) by \cite[Lemma~3.16]{Skopenkov-Krasauskas-15}.
-Assume further that the two circular arcs drawn through some point (and hence through each sufficiently close one) are not cospheric and that through each point of a dense subset of the surface one can draw only finitely many pairwise transversal circular arcs contained in the surface.
+First assume that the two circular arcs drawn through each point of the surface are cospheric.
+Then the surface is a subset of~(D) by Theorem~\ref{thm:cospheric} proved in the second appendix.

+Second assume that there is an open subset of the surface such that through each point of the subset one can draw infinitely many (not nested) circular arcs contained in the surface.
+Then the surface is a subset of~(D) by Lemma~\ref{l-infinite}.